Exposure to radiation from natural sources

 The components of this work programme associated with occupational radiation protection are included in the Action Plan for Occupational Radiation Protection.

-A list of Agency publications covering exposure to radiation from natural sources is available.
+Further IAEA publications covering exposure to radiation from natural sources is available.

 The IAEA Safety Report No. 49 "Assessing the need for Radiation Protection Measures in Work Involving Minerals and Raw Materials" was published in November 2006.
 The report identifies the industry sectors and process materials most likely to require regulatory consideration, and provides further information to assist regulatory bodies in assessing the need for radiation protection measures.
 The Safety Report also discusses the considerations involved in determining the most appropriate regulatory approach, in line with the graded approach to regulation recommended in the Safety Standards.